 - We strongly encourage applications by black and minority ethnic composers, those with disabilities, those identifying as women or LGBTQ+, and from other underrepresented or disadvantaged groups.

-We have to be able to select, play and record your music on a very tight schedule - 100 pieces in a year!
+We have to be able to select, play and record your music on a very tight schedule!
 So there are a few requirements for the sake of practicality:

 - Please give us permission to share the score and our recording publicly online.
 Your work must be your own, and must not include any material which would infringe the rights of any third parties.

 In the spirit of social distancing, we are going to be working from home (or whichever space we can use at the time), and producing the workshop and recordings ourselves.
 We will select 25 of our favourite applications from each of four deadlines:

 - 1st September 2020 (Round 1)

 Our selections will reflect the widest possible range of entries.
 We can’t ever be objective, but what we’re looking for is musical innovation, curiosity and diversity.

 As this is a workshop scheme, the pieces we choose will encourage discussion and learning.
 We prefer compositions that have been written in the past 10 years, which have not been recorded before (commercially/professionally).
 If you would like to submit a piece that does not satisfy these criteria, please give us your reason in the application form's "Other information" section (i.e., if your piece has been played by another professional quartet, please tell us what exactly you would like to gain from our workshop).

 You're welcome to submit a single work that has multiple composers.
 Make sure you are allowed to give permission for the work to be shared.
 Ideally, apply as an individual and give the other composers' information (and any other details) in the form's "Other information" section.